 Indian heliotrope is a medicinal plant found as weed in tropical and subtropical regions of world.
-It is used for treatment of variety of diseases in Asia and Africa.
+It is used for the treatment of a variety of diseases in Asia and Africa.
 In Sanskrit, it is known as Vrischikali as its aerial parts look like scorpion tail.
-Whole plant is used to treat skin diseases, rheumatism, insect stings, scorpion bites etc. Its external use is safe but oral use should be done cautiously.
+Whole plant is used to treat skin diseases, rheumatism, insect stings, scorpion bites, etc. Its external use is safe but oral use should be done cautiously.

 COMMON NAME: Indian heliotrope, Hastishundi ENGLISH: Scorpion Tail SIDDHA/TAMIL: Thaelkodukku SANSKRIT: Hastishundi, Shrihastini, Vrischikali HINDI: Hastisura

 ANDHRA PRADESH: Nagadanthi TAMIL NADU (TAMIL): Thelkodukku MALAYALAM: Thekkadda, Vena pacha ORIYA: Hatisur TRADE NAME: Indian Turnsole